Ronald Corp: New London Children's Choir

 The New London Children's Choir was launched by Ronald Corp in 1991 with the aim of introducing children to the challenges and fun of singing and performing all types of music.
-The Choir is one of the busiest and most successful children's ensembles in the country and has commissioned more than 40 new pieces and premiered numerous other works by composers including its patrons Louis Andriessen and Michael Nyman.
-It has performed frequently at the Proms, made a number of film soundtrack and TV recordings, including the soundtrack to Star Wars Episode 1, 'The Phantom Menace' and been engaged for concerts and recordings with all the major London orchestras and opera companies.
-The choir and its members have appeared regularly in major London concert halls working with orchestras such as the London Philharmonic Orchestra, and sing onstage at the English National Opera.
+The Choir was one of the busiest and most successful children's ensembles in the country.
+It commissioned dozens of new pieces and premiered numerous other works by composers including its patrons Louis Andriessen and Michael Nyman as well as many by Corp himself.
+The choir performed frequently at the Proms, made a number of film soundtrack and TV recordings, including the soundtrack to Star Wars Episode 1, 'The Phantom Menace' and 'Cinderella', and was engaged for concerts and recordings with major London orchestras and opera companies.
+Choir members appeared on stage at the Coliseum and the Royal Opera House, and toured with artists including Lou Reed and Nick Cave.